0xPolygonHermez/zkevm-node/docs/production-setup.md

   <summary>Running your own Ethereum L1 network Geth node:</summary>
 Let's go!

-The first component we are going to setup is the Ethereum Node, it is the first because this is going to take a lot of time to synchronize the Ethereum network, so we will keep it synchronizing while we setup the others components to take advantage of this required time.
+The first component we are going to setup is the Ethereum Node, it is the first because this is going to take a lot of time to synchronize the Ethereum network, so we will keep it synchronizing while we setup the other components to take advantage of this required time.

 Before we start: